Gokhan-Kayhan/Intel_Optimization_for_TensorFlow_on_Intel_DevCloud/sections/devcloud.md

 # Intel Developer Cloud

-Since I don't have suitable Intel Hardware, I have made all the test on Intel Developer Cloud.
 We can [sign up](https://devcloud.intel.com/oneapi/home/) and use the Intel oneAPI toolkits and Intel hardwares free for 120 days.

 After registration, we should connect to DevCloud.
 There are two ways :